robertbozsik/gps-da-adsquare/README.md

 ![trend_of_unique_visits_tableau](/images/trend_of_unique_visits_tableau.png)

 Based on the sample data (smaller dataset): \
-There is a significant drop in the number of unique visits on the 17th of January by Kaufland, Lexus, Burger King, Rewe, and Aldi.
-Almost all the shops must have been closed that day, as it was Sunday.
-The Chancellor announced extended lockdown, what was already expected a couple of days before.
-It could explain the rising trend before the 17th, the drop on the day, and the increase right after.
+There is a significant drop in the number of unique visits on the 17th of January by Kaufland, Rewe, and Aldi.
+All grocery sotres must have been closed that day, as it was Sunday.
+There were, however, no such huge drops by Kaufland one and two weaks before.

 # Visualization of GPS data and stores